 When you haven’t taken your trailer out in a while it probably needs air in the tires.
 Underinflated tires with a fully loaded trailer are very dangerous.
 Tire blowouts and rollovers can be caused by underinflated tires.
 Before you take your trip make sure to check your tire pressure on your tow vehicle and trailer.
 You also want to check your tires for wear and tear.

 Check Your Coverage Capacity

 Always make sure you have adequate insurance.
 You can get basic liability coverage through your auto insurance policy.
-You can also get travel trailer insurance which offers a much broader coverage.
-The coverage can include total loss recovery, funds for lodging if your trailer is damaged, personal effects replacement, and/or a full timers package.
+You can also get travel trailer insurance which offers much broader coverage.
+The coverage can include total loss recovery, funds for lodging if your trailer is damaged, personal effects replacement, and/or a full-timers package.